openstack/tacker/doc/source/user/etsi_containerized_vnf_usage_guide.rst

 .. note:: Please refer to Kubernetes api resource [#second]_ for an example yaml file of
           each resource.

-For the types of resources that can be deployed in Victoria, please refer to following link Kubernetes resource kind support [#third]_.
+For the types of resources that can be deployed, please refer to following link Kubernetes resource kind support [#third]_.

 The following is a simple example of ``deployment`` resource.